 It was like a lightbulb moment for her.
 She just suddenly realised how experienced she actually was.

 I got the job!
-I was so excited that when I got my first pay I went and bought Annetta a bunch of flowers to thank her.
+I was so excited that when I got my first pay I went and bought Annetta a bunch of flowers to thank her because I can now build a great life for my kids.

 When Ayda got the job the entire team at Campbell Page were so excited for her because they had seen her go from someone with so little confidence, no financial stability who was somehow managing to provide a great life for her two children, to a bubbly woman with an infectious energy.